BadAxeB/SoftwareFundamentals/README.md

-# SoftwareFundamentals
-Personal Notes and Reflection Journal navigating my journey and thoughts about the Software Fundamental Resources
+## Hello There!
+Welcome to my world of organised chaos of learning how to be a programmer.

-I have divided my learnings and my thoughts seperately, while my reflective journal shares my thoughts of my challenges every week.
+I have divided my learnings and my thoughts seperately, while my reflective journal shares my thoughts of my challenges every week with some in-depth internal and general reflections on some cues provided by the tutor.

 The Software Notes, display my understanding and learning of different softwares with code/ projects produced using those learnings.

-Find my Reflective Journal here [ReflectiveJournal](ReflectiveJournal.md)
+You can go through the turmoild of my reflections in my Reflective Journal here [ReflectiveJournal](ReflectiveJournal.md)

+Or,

-Find my Software Exploration notes here:
+Enjoy my quick understanding of Software Explorations here:

 [Scratch Learnings](SoftwareNotes/Scratch Learnings.md)